GreyNoise-Intelligence/greynoise-swimlane/README.md

 The Execute GNQL Query action is designed to perform a GNQL query against the GreyNoise query endpoint and return all matching records, up to the supplied limit (default is 10 results).

+#### Get All Tag Metadata
+The Get Tags action is designed to query the GreyNoise Metadata API and retrieve all the tag information that is used for IP tagging.

+#### Get Tag Details
+The Get Tag Details action is designed to retrieve the metadata for a single GreyNoise tag.

 ### Alerting

 The GreyNoise GNQL Query task with a defined trigger can be used to generate alerts from the GreyNoise data.